 Description:

-Gel RedSave fluorescent Stain emits red fluorescence when bound to dsDNA, ssDNA, and RNA and replaces the need for the mutagenic ethidium bromide, commonly used in gels staining procedures for visualization of nucleic acids.
+Gel RedSafe fluorescent Stain emits red fluorescence when bound to dsDNA, ssDNA, and RNA and replaces the need for the mutagenic ethidium bromide, commonly used in gels staining procedures for visualization of nucleic acids.
+This product can stain single-stranded DNA and RNA, but is less sensitive to single-stranded DNA or RNA than double-stranded DNA.

-DNA visualization after staining with Gel RedSave fluorescent Stain can be done using conventional gel imaging instruments (UV transilluminators).
+DNA visualization after staining with Gel RedSafe fluorescent Stain can be done using conventional gel imaging instruments (UV transilluminators).

 The nucleic acid dye is efficiently removed from DNA by gel extraction or ethanol precipitation, and therefore does not interfere with downstream DNA manipulations such as restriction digestion, ligation, PCR, and sequencing.